Nonparametric modal regression: Geometric properties

 To characterize smoothness of $M(x)$ itself, we require a notion for smoothness over sets.
 For this, we recall the \emph{Hausdorff distance} between two sets $A,B$, defined as

-where $A\oplus r= \{x: d(x,A)\leq r\}$ with $d(x,A)= \inf_{y\in A}\norm{x-y}$.
+where $A\oplus r= \{x: d(x,A)\leq r\}$ with $d(x,A)= \inf_{y\in A}\llVert x-y\rrVert$.

-\begin{thm}[Smoothness of the modal manifold collection] Assume the conditions of Lemma \ref{lem::curves}.
+\begin{teo}[(Smoothness of the modal manifold collection)] Assume the conditions of Lemma \ref{lemcurves}.
 Assume furthermore all partial derivatives of $p$ are bounded by $C$, and there exists $\lambda_2>0$ such that $p_{yy}(x,y)<-\lambda_2$ for all $y\in M(x)$ and $x\in\K$.
 Then